 The cold winter months are no excuse to let up on pool maintenance.
-Even if you extend the season with a pool heater, you need to make sure you keep the proper chemical balance.
-If you don’t, it will cost you more in products and time in the spring, and could lead to staining or damage to your equipment or finish.
+If you don’t keep the proper chemical balance it will cost you more in products and time in the spring.
+It could also lead to staining or damage to your equipment or finish.

-In order to properly maintain your pool during this time, you should reduce the pump operation time from 9:00 am to dark.
+In order to properly maintain your pool during this time, you should reduce the pump operation time from 9:00 AM to dark.
 In addition to this, you should test the pool water at home at least once a week.
 For more in-depth analysis, bring a water sample to your local Pinch a Penny store about once a month.
-Here are our recommendations for water balance during the winter months:

 • Chlorine- Use enough tablets and a low setting on the chlorinator to keep a reading of 2 to 4 ppm.
 This will provide a consistent amount of chlorine.